evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-03/readme.md

 ![la-chart2](images/la-chart2.png)

-## Task #3 - create an Azure Dashboard with different monitoring metrics
+## Task #3 - create an Azure Dashboard for monitoring metrics

 The query results and chart will not be auto-refreshed.
 You need to click `Run` to get new data and you will need to change chart type every time and this is not convenient.
 To fix that, we can pin chart into `Azure Dashboard`.